-The spleen is the largest lymphatic organ and weighs approximately 150–200 grams.
-It is about 12 cm long and 7 cm wide, and has a thickness of more than 4 cm.
+The spleen is the largest lymphatic organ and weighs approx. 150–200 g.
+It is approx. 12 cm long and 7 cm wide, and has a thickness of more than 4 cm.
 It is located below the diaphragm in the left upper abdomen, inside a firm capsule of connective tissue.
-The spleen itself, is traversed by connective tissue and is composed of reticular fibers and cells.
+The spleen itself is traversed by connective tissue and is composed of reticular fibers and cells.

 Red and white pulp

-The tonsils are lymphoid organs as well.
-They are located inside the oral cavity and the throat.
-They include the palatine tonsils, the adenoids (pharyngeal tonsils), the tubal tonsils and lingual tonsils.
-Together they form the Waldeyer’s throat ring, which is abundantly supplied with blood during colds and is visible when the mouth is opened.
+The tonsils are lymphoid organs located inside the oral cavity and the throat.
+They include the palatine tonsils, the adenoids (pharyngeal tonsils), the tubal tonsils, and the lingual tonsils.
+Together they form the Waldeyer’s throat ring, which is abundantly vascularized during colds and is visible when the mouth is opened.

 Structure of the tonsils